-William Blake, an English Romantic poet, painter and printmaker, was commissioned around 80 works with biblical subjects by his patron Thomas Butts, a civil servant.
+William Blake, an English Romantic poet, painter and printmaker, was commissioned by his patron Thomas Butts, a civil servant, around 80 works with various biblical subjects.
 His own interpretations of the famous scenes from the Bible are penetrated with spirituality, magic and Blake’s personal experience.
 Just watch:

 When Blake was eight he told his mother he had seen a tree full of angels “bespangling every bough like stars”.
 This apparition took place on Peckham Rye, one of south-east London’s green spaces.
 This illustration refers to the moment in New Testament before Jesus’ Resurrection.
 One can sense here some tension, suspended in the air.
 What is it?
 We don’t know equally as we don’t know what comes after death.